What is US Customs and Border Protection Pre-Clearance?

 Where can I do it?

-You can only do it at these airports:
+Scheduled airline flights can do it at these airports too:

 - The United Arab Emirates – OMAA/Abu Dhabi